snisarg/snisarg.github.io/_posts/2021-11-16-todo-at-new-job.markdown

 comments: true
 ---

-Early things to do while starting at a new job to succeed.
+Timeline of things to do at a new job to get the ball rolling.

 ## Week 1